ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/roles/ciao-common/README.md

-# ciao-common
+# clearlinux.ciao-common
-This role is a requirement for other ciao roles
+This role is a requirement for other clearlinux.ciao-* roles

 ## Requirements
 None